Last updated: March 22, 2024

 Moving Forward

 Variability in lab results is a known entity, yet it doesn’t detract from the utility of these tests.
 Instead, it underscores the need for careful interpretation, consistency in testing conditions, and ongoing technological improvements.
-SiPhox Health is leading the charge, ensuring that you can access reliable, precise health insights from the comfort of your own home, this year we plan to fully replace our current ADX collection card-based kits with our superior SiPhox Home readers – the same accurate results with quicker turnaround.
+SiPhox Health is leading the charge, ensuring that you can access reliable, precise health insights from the comfort of your own home.
 Our goal?
 To empower you with the information you need to make informed health decisions, today and into the future.

 Disclaimer: If you have any medical questions or concerns, please talk to your healthcare provider.
 The articles on the SiPhox Health Hub are underpinned by peer-reviewed research and information drawn from medical societies and governmental agencies.
 However, they are not a substitute for professional medical advice, diagnosis or treatment.